-Because the informal tú command has the same conjugation form as the third-person singular, it is helpful to include exclamation points to indicate urgency or the name of the person you are commanding followed by a comma.
-Without the comma, a sentence could be confused with the third-person singular present indicative.
-Compare the following sentences written with different punctuation:
+Because informal tú commands take the same form as the third-person singular of the present tense, it is helpful to include exclamation points to indicate urgency.
+You can also include the name of the person you are commanding, followed by a comma.
+Without the comma, an imperative verb could be confused with a third-person singular present verb.
+Compare the following sentences, paying careful attention to the different punctuation.

 |She buys the shirt.||Present indicative|

 As you can see, punctuation can really change how a sentence is interpreted.